AlvaroVargasM/Dots/README.md

 # Dots
-Multiplayer game that consists in creating figures by conecting dots..
+Multiplayer game that consists in creating figures by conecting dots.